-We called upon the skills of some of our best baking friends – Great British Bake Off contestants Edd Kimber, John Whaite and Frances Quinn – to discover the finest kitchen equipment out there.
-Read on to discover what you should be looking for when buying a rolling pin and which product is right for you…
+We called upon Great British Bake Off contestants Edd Kimber, John Whaite and Frances Quinn to find out what to look for when buying a rolling pin…

 This simple rolling pin is cheap and effective.
 Edd in particular prefers wooden pins as flour tends to cling to them, and he’d always choose one without a handle, like this one that’s officially designed to make pasta and pizza, but doubles as a baker’s best friend.
 It’s also nice and lightweight, so can be used on more delicate raw materials.

 This maple wood pin is smoothed off to perfection, and it’s actually made with the same material as Fletcher’s Mill founder, Vic Firth, used for many years to make drumsticks, meaning this is some seriously robust wood.
 It also has lots of even surface area, making it efficient and simple to use.